Krutonium/Recipes/README.md

 Literally Cooking Recipes

 You can contribute too!
 Suggest recipes, and i'll try them.
 Good ones will become part of the repo.
+All ratings are given by me and reflect my tastes.

 ## Ingredient Recipes